100 years in bubbles

 The hardback volume, published in 10 languages and with a print run of 10,000 copies, includes 44 cartoon plates and a glossary of terms to answer any questions raised by the plot.

 The comic book is one of many initiatives developed to mark the 100th anniversary of the company.
 As a more traditional commemoration, Credendo chose a brochure outlining the major events in its history.
 Digital projects include a new corporate video and a series of podcasts.
-The website also celebrates the company’s 100th anniversary.
+The current radio campaign and the website also celebrate the company’s 100th anniversary.

 Group Deputy CEO